MAGBOY/legal/terms.md

 ## Support

-Support for The Changelog is provided by emailing support@changelog.com.
+Support for The Changelog is provided by [using our contact form](http://thechangelog.com/contact/).

 ## Access to your data